Synopsis

 In accordance with the University's regulations, work submitted after the advertised deadline will not count towards your final examination mark, unless the Department grants an extension of time on the grounds that there are significant mitigating circumstances.

-Any application for such an extension should be made by your college Tutor and Director of Studies to the Undergraduate Office, (undergraduate-office@phy.cam.ac.uk).
 Students must complete the form available from the teaching webpages, including supporting cases from Tutor and Director of Studies.

 In such circumstances, you should submit the work as soon as possible after the deadline.